isaacnmm/pestpolicy-hugo2XX/content/posts/can-wasps-sting-more-than-once/index.md

 You cant always know where you may run into a wasp.
 But it is ideal to wear close-toed shoes and muted tones when you visit a garden or meadow.

-This will effectively reduce your chance of being stung if you accidentally disrupt or walk over a wasp nest - or even [fake wasp nests - do they work? ](https://pestpolicy.com/do-fake-wasps-nests-work/).
-If you do get stung by a wasp once, dont make any sudden movement because it will only go on to result in more stings.
+This will effectively reduce your chance of being stung if you accidentally disrupt or walk over a wasp nest - or even [fake wasp nests - do they work? ](https://pestpolicy.com/do-fake-wasps-nests-work/).If you do get stung by a wasp once, dont make any sudden movement because it will only go on to result in more stings.
 Cover your nose and mouth with your hand and walk in an enclosed space.

 If you have noticed a wasp or two in your house, dont hesitate to call a wasp control professional to inspect your house for any wasp infestation.
 This will protect you from running into a wasp nest unintentionally.
 If you see a wasp nest nearby, do not try to get rid of it all by yourself and contact a wasp control contractor instead.